opensourcedesign/opensourcedesign.github.io/content/jobs/2017-02-15-Designer - Art Director needed for a new demo included in Drupal core.md

 organization: Drupal
 org_url: 'https://www.drupal.org'
 title: Designer / Art Director needed for a new demo included in Drupal core
+slug: designer-art-director-needed-for-a-new-demo-included-in-drupal-core
 role: Designer / Art Director
 compensation: gratis
 skills: ''
 how_to_apply:
   - "To apply, simply send your motivation letter including a link to your portfolio to drupal.designer.applications@gmail.com.
 Your application will be handled by the team.
 None of the materials from your portfolio will be published.\r\n\r\n**Applications are open until 17th of February 2017 12PM UTC.**"
   - ''
-tags: 'ui design, drupal, visual design, web design'
+tags: [ui design, drupal, visual design, web design]
 date: '2017-02-15T15:50:41.765Z'
 ---
 ## What are we looking for?